 For a complete Bones to Blue packing list see here.
 The recommended gear list for Bones to Blue assumes that your main goal is to finish the route in 3-4 days.
 If you are trying to crush it in less than 48 hours or tour for 6+ days, modify as necessary.

 GPS backup – It’s always a good idea to have a backup option on your phone in case your GPS dies.
 I use Backcountry Navigator Topo GPS ($12 app on android).
-Upload the tracks and waypoints to the app and, with your phone on “airplane” mode, you can probably navigate for 1-2 days before your battery dies.
+Upload the tracks and waypoints to the app and, with your phone on “airplane” mode, you can probably navigate for 1 day or so before your battery dies.
 See this article for more tips on using your phone as a gps.

 Tires – Maxxis Ikon 2.35 are a good default.
-Error on the side of wider tires.
+Err on the side of wider tires.
 The terrain is very mixed (packed fire road, loose rocks, sand).

 Chain lube – Finish Line Dry is a good choice.
 The trails are often dry and dusty, but you will cross a number of streams.
 Plan on lubing your chain 2+ times a day.

 Spare spoke –The FiberFix Emergency Spoke has saved me on 3 different occasions.
 It can replace a drive-side spoke without removing the cassette.

 Water Filter – Sawyer’s PointOne Squeeze Filter is small, light, effective, and efficient.
 Getting cold water from a mountain stream without having to wait for pills to dissolve is heavenly.